g30elipse/cra-template-typescript-materialui/README.md

 ## Create react app template
-A react typescript template bootstrapped with antd.
+A react typescript template bootstrapped with material-ui.

 ## Instruction
 To create a new react app using this template, run: